• Bookies

 Jalen Hurts of the Eagles only has a $6.2 million cap hit for 2023, a number that rises $7-15 million in each of the next five years.
 Newly-minted Jets starter Aaron Rodgers is costing his new team just $1.2 million in cap space this year.
 That jumps to $37.4 million in 2024 and $56 million the year after.

-When it comes to teams led by QBs on their rookie deals, several squads fit that bill as contenders – defined as teams with Super Bowl odds on betting sites of +2500 or lower.
-Hurts’ Eagles (+800), Joe Burrow’s Cincinnati Bengals (+1100), Brock Purdy’s 49ers (+900), Rodgers’ Jets (+1400), Tua Tagovailoa’s Dolphins (+2000) and Trevor Lawrence’s Jaguars (+2500) will account for 5.5% or less of their team’s cap space.
+When it comes to teams led by QBs on garnering less than 5.5% of their team's cap space, several squads fit that bill as contenders – defined as teams with Super Bowl odds on betting sites of +2500 or lower.
+Hurts’ Eagles (+800), Joe Burrow’s Cincinnati Bengals (+1100), Brock Purdy’s 49ers (+900), Rodgers’ Jets (+1400), Tua Tagovailoa’s Dolphins (+2000), Trevor Lawrence’s Jaguars (+2500) and Herbert's Chargers (+2500) fit that bill.

 NFL QB Contract Trends: What is the Optimal Cap Hit to Win a Super Bowl?
 1